 For the fourth episode of Her Voice’s new season, we had the pleasure to speak with artist and entrepreneur Jo Bautista.

-Alumna of ESCP’s Specialised Master’s in Entrepreneurship and Social Innovation, Jo Bautista is a multi-talented individual who combines her passion for art with a desire to positively impact the world.
+Alumna of ESCP’s Specialised Master’s in Sustainability Entrepreneurship & Innovation, Jo Bautista is a multi-talented individual who combines her passion for art with a desire to positively impact the world.
 Amidst the chaos of the Covid-19 pandemic, she decided to create SendtoGive, a social enterprise that enables people to use their creative skills and engage in intercultural collaboration to create social impact.

 In the fourth episode of Her Voice Season Two, Jo Bautista dives deeper into social entrepreneurship, and how she combines art and business for positive impact.

 From a career in e-commerce to embracing change and working for one’s values